 Gen 35:9-15 God appears to Jacob and renews his covenant once again.
 Jacob reaffirms the name of the place - Bethel (‘House of God’).
 (See the feature on Bethel earlier in this section.)

 Rachel died in c.1690BC and was buried beside the road to Ephrath (Bethlehem) (see Micah 5:2).
-Jacob erected a mound of stones over Rachel’s tomb in order to mark the location of her grave.
+Jacob and his family erected a mound of stones over Rachel’s tomb in order to mark the location of her grave.

 A small white-domed Ottoman building marking the site of Rachel’s Tomb still stands on this site alongside the road from Jerusalem to Hebron, near the northern entrance to Bethlehem.
-It has become a popular site of pilgrimage for Jews and Muslims.
+It has become a popular site of pilgrimage for Jews.

 Jewish graves throughout Israel are traditionally covered with stones.
 This is because the Jews have a custom of always placing a stone when they visit a tomb or a memorial.
 In laying a stone on a grave, Jewish families are following Jacob’s example of placing stones on Rachel's grave when she died (see Genesis 35:20).